zeropsio/recipe-gin-postgres-api/README.md

 g.DELETE("/:id", handler.deleteTodo)
 ```

 We have chosen `createTodo` handler as an example in this blog post.
+For the rest of the handlers,
+consult the repository.

 ```go
 func (t todoHandler) createTodo(c *gin.Context) {